syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Xamarin\lib.

-N> Assemblies can be found in unzipped package location in Mac.
+N> Assemblies can be found in an unzipped package location in Mac.

 ### The SfDataGrid for Xamarin.Forms